 Kendra joins FSG with extensive experience in education as well as previous work in nonprofit strategy development, impact investing, and community organizing.
-As a senior consultant, Kendra leverages her experience in education and social sector strategy.
+As an associate director, Kendra leverages her experience in education and social sector strategy.
 She is particularly interested in collective impact, shared value, and other strategies for cultivating cross-sector partnerships.

 - Yale School of Management, MBA

 - Stanford University, MA in Education and California Credentials in English and History

 - Stanford University, BA in Interdisciplinary Humanities, with honors, Phi Beta Kappa

 On Working at FSG

 I am grateful for the opportunity to work with clients across many fields and sectors on issues that are critical to the wellbeing of individuals and communities in the United States and globally.
 I feel incredibly lucky to work with colleagues who not only bring such a diversity of experiences and perspectives, but who demonstrate a commitment to ongoing learning.
 At FSG we value curiosity, hard work, and empathy and strive to be both leaders and partners in making meaningful social change.
 This requires both the courage to act boldly and the willingness to constantly reexamine our strategy and impact.